bchoongwj/demo-repo2/README.md

 Then create empty git repo on github, so can push there
 ### git remote add origin git@github.com:bchoongwj/demo-repo2.git
 The link at the back is the SSH one
+# First time you save, need to set up something called upstream.
+So:
+### git push -u origin master
+In future, subsequent times can use:
+### git push
 ### git push origin main